molpopgen/fwdpy11/doc/short_vignettes/geneticmaps_vignette.md

 Added ability to restrict crossover positions to discrete values.
 :::

-Genetic maps are lists of instances of classes derived from the `ABC` {class}`fwdpy11.GeneticMapUnit`.
-Here `Unit` refers to an *element* of a genetic map rather than the actual units (`cM`, etc.).
-Instances of these classes contain their own rates and we can mix and match regions where recombination breakpoints are Poisson and binomially distributed.

 The following example uses {class}`fwdpy11.PoissonInterval` to model two genomic regions of equal length.
 The first region, spanning $[0, 5)$, has a mean of $2 \times 10^{-3}$ crossovers per generation.
 The second region, spanning [5, 10), has half as many crossovers per generation.